 As the days grow longer and my IAM course progresses, I have been looking for decent routes to hit after work on my commute home to squeeze in some extra practice and take advantage of the lovely weather.
 I ride home Eastbound on the A13, so have been hunting down quiet, yet interesting roads in close proximity to the areas of Upminster, Bulphan, Tilbury, Horndon-on-the-Hill and Brentwood.
 This is my route:

-A day of annual leave booked, kids with childminder, mid week, quiet roads, lovely sunny weather – ah the perfect ride out.
-The intention for the day was to go for a reasonably long run on the bikes, get Mary more accustomed to her new ZZR400, build up her confidence after returning to biking and have a chilled out ride, culminating in a picnic in Finchingfield, Essex.
+A day of annual leave booked, kids with childminder, mid week, quiet roads, lovely sunny weather – ah! the perfect ride out and chance to take in the best motorcycle roads Essex has to offer.
+The intention for the day was to go for a reasonably long run on the bikes, get Mary more accustomed to her new ZZR400, build up her confidence after returning to biking from several years off bikes.
+The day should have been a chilled Essex out ride, culminating in a picnic in Finchingfield.

 The route was fairly straight forward.
 From Dagenham: Hainhault → Stapleford Abbots → Chipping Ongar → Leaden Roding → Great Dunmow → Finchingfield.
 The route is very scenic, especially the stretch North of Great Dunmow.
 Undulating fields, twisty bends and corn in the fields being harvested.
-Total length is just she of 40 miles and easily doable in under 1.5 hours.
+Total length is just shy of 40 miles and easily doable in under 1.5 hours.
 If you fancy a longer ride, you could continue North through Haverhill and onto Bury St Edmunds, which is another 28 miles.

-A112 to Hainault
+- A112 to Hainault

-A113 to Stapleford Abbotts (possibly cutting through Lamboune End)
+- A113 to Stapleford Abbotts (possibly cutting through Lamboune End)